5 Phone Survey Alternatives to Consider

-Let’s face it.
-Thanks to spam calls, caller ID, and the decreased use of landline phones, phone surveys are more time-consuming and costly than other market research types.
+Let’s face it - thanks to spam calls, caller ID, and the decreased use of landline phones, phone surveys are more time-consuming and costly than other market research types.

 Alternative to Phone Surveys #1: Online Surveys

-Online surveys are a great way to gather information, measure key performance indicators, and track changes.
+Running online surveys are a great way to gather information, measure key performance indicators, and track changes.

 Rewards for participating in an online survey can vary.
 For example, our clients have offered respondents a chance to win one of five $50 gift cards or $5 Amazon gift cards for each respondent.